road2paradise/MSA-Devops/README.md

 My build pipeline executes upon any changes to the `develop` and `master` branches.
 This also ignores any commits to either branches if the changes are only on the README.md file.

+I have created my pipeline to only execute upon approval by an individual (myself).

 1. Installs Node.js
 2. Runs npm install and npm build
 3. Saves the build as an artifact as a zip.

-A build status can be seen on the top of the README.md file.
+A `Build Status` can be seen on the top of the README.md file.

 ## Release Pipeline